kadam12g/face-detect-app/README.md

 # face-detect-app

 A face detection web application designed to be deployed in Kubernetes.
-It also features an email subscription feature.
+It also has an email subscription feature.